luckylooke/dragular/readme.markdown

 - more examples
 - accept JSON options in dragular directive (#2)
 - add/remove with ng-repeat
+- add syntax highlighter to example codes

 # Todo

-- add syntax highlighter to example codes
+- example of nested draggables
 - support selectors in service (#2)
 - better workflow (gulp?)
 - publish more (blog?)

 # Features

+- provided as service and also as directive
 - Super easy to set up
 - No bloated dependencies
 - **Figures out sort order** on its own